Treaty of Orihuela: Musá ibn Nusayr

 Muslim general in North Africa who led the conquest of Spain.
 He was known for his great leadership and warrior skills.
 His origins are slightly unknown but he may have been a freedman linked to the Yemenite tribe and is suggested that his father was a commander of the caliph’s bodyguard.
 He supported the Caisites against Merwan.
 After being accused of mistrust, he fled to Egypt and found refuge from its governor ‘Abd al-‘Aziz ibn Marwan, and he changed his support in favor of the reigning caliphs.
 He became governor of Northern Africa in 698 and quickly extended his control all the way to Maghrib in West Africa, where he took control of the Berbers and integrated them into the Muslim army.
 September 714 brought an end to the Spanish conquests and the end of Musá’s career.
 He headed to Damascus with much of the spoils and captives but the caliph al-Walid viewed him with suspicion.
 Musá died penniless sometime around 716.

 Tariq ibn Ziyad

 A Berber commander in the Muslim army under Musá ibn Nusayr, he led the conquest into Spain in 711 with about 7,000 soldiers.
 Where he landed has since been named after him: Gibraltar, or “Jabal Tariq”, which in Arabic means “Mount of Tariq”.
 He swept through much of southern Spain and conquered the capital of Toledo.
-It is also said he acquired the bejeweled “table of Solomon” in Alcala de Henares.
+It is also said he acquired the bejeweled “table of Solomon” in Alcalà de Henares.